-Question and Answer 25 Q: For a patient to be included as an opt-out patient in the EP's numerator, how many times must the EP reach out to the patient inviting them to view, download, transmit or use an API to access their PHI?
-A: The EP only needs to provide all of the necessary information once during each visit.
+Question and Answer 24 Q: For a patient to be included as an opt-out patient in the EP's numerator, how many times must the EP reach out to the patient inviting them to view, download, transmit or use an API to access their PHI?
+A : The EP only needs to provide all of the necessary information once during each visit.
 The necessary information should provide information to the patient to subsequently access their information, obtain access through a patient-authorized representative, or otherwise opt back in without further follow up action required by the EP.
 If the EP does not provide all of the necessary information during the first contact, the EP will need to reach out again to ensure that all necessary information is provided to the opt-out patient.
 The EP may need to reach out to the patient a second time if the API documentation is provided via a patient portal.
 The EP must separately provide it to all opt-out patients via another means because patients will not be able to view the documentation in the portal.
 A patient who has multiple encounters during the PI (EHR) reporting period, or even in subsequent PI (EHR) reporting periods in future years, needs to be provided access for each encounter where they the patient is seen by the EP.
-26 Q: Are the exclusions for objective 5, measure 1 and 2 the same? ^B A: Yes, an EP may take an exclusion for one or both measures if any of the following apply: The EP has no office visits during the PI (EHR) reporting period.
+25 Q: Are the exclusions for objective 5, measure 1 and 2 the same? ^B A: Yes, an EP may take an exclusion for one or both measures if any of the following apply: The EP has no office visits during the PI (EHR) reporting period.
 The EP conducts 50 percent or more of his or her patient encounters in a county that does not have 50 percent or more of its housing units with 4Mbps broadband availability according to the latest information available from the Federal Communications Commission (FCC) on the first day of the PI (EHR) reporting period.
 EPs in AZ are not able to meet this exclusion.
-27 Where do I find the latest information available from the Federal Communications Commission (FCC)?
+26 Where do I find the latest information available from the Federal Communications Commission (FCC)?
 A: If an EP is interested in additional information from the FCC regarding broadband information, the EP can visit the FCC website.
 Any documentation that might be used by the EP to support meeting the exclusion must be supported by the format 4/1 Mbps, not 25/3 Mbps.
 The state recommends that the EP uses the Broadband Access Exclusion tip sheet from CMS to determine if the EP is in a county that is eligible for the exclusion.
 The state of Arizona does not have any counties listed.
 Therefore, an EP in Arizona is not able to meet this exclusion.
+The state of Arizona does not have any counties listed.
+Therefore, an EP in Arizona is not able to meet the exclusion.